evanwill/workshop-template-b/content/2-lesson.md

 ### Basic style customization

-- the `custom.scss` in the `assets/css` folder exposes variables that can customize the basic style of website.
+The file "custom.scss" in the "assets/css/" folder exposes variables that can customize the basic style of website:

 - Give a tiny splash of color on the header and footer borders by tweaking the `$top-border`
 - `$link-color` colors links